 The CFI handles confrontation and assesses and mitigates risk through effective planning.
 A competent CFI briefs, communicates, is aware of roles and responsibilities, is accountable for actions and decisions and able to explain them to others.

-The course is delivered through once a monthly full day digitally-led blend of masterclasses with coaching from a counter fraud professional and online and offline resources.
+The course is delivered through a blend of monthly full day digitally-led seminars with coaching from a counter fraud professional and online and offline resources.
 Activity is supported with access to expert pastoral and mental health care to enable them to succeed in what can be a difficult role.
 We deliver nationally.